h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_3_Quiz.md

 #### Task
 1. **ID3 approach**: Calculate information gain for each feature and identify the best split
 2. **C4.5 approach**: Calculate gain ratio for each feature and compare with ID3's choice
-3. **CART approach**: For the Cuisine feature, evaluate all possible binary splits using Gini impurity
+3. **CART approach (using Gini impurity)**: For the Cuisine feature, evaluate all possible binary splits using Gini impurity
+4. **CART approach (using Entropy)**: For the Cuisine feature, evaluate all possible binary splits using entropy-based information gain
-4. Which feature would each algorithm choose as the root?
+5. Which feature would each algorithm choose as the root?
 Explain any differences
+6. Compare the results between CART using Gini vs CART using Entropy - are they the same?
+Why or why not?
-5. Draw the first level of the decision tree that each algorithm would construct
+7. Draw the first level of the decision tree that each algorithm would construct

 For a detailed explanation of this question, see [Question 8: Multi-Algorithm Construction Trace](L6_3_8_explanation.md).